poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2025-05-16-Challenges-I-Wrote-For-BtS-CTF-2025.markdown

     }
 }
 ```
 The check `if depth <= 1 { break; }` is done after the first merge is done, so when we start at the root node, it still assumes it has a buddy, even though it doesn't.
 In the tree I start my indexing from 1 because it makes the math easier, but it also has this nice property that we have an unused phantom-node at index 0.
 You can even say it's two nodes in one, because it's the buddy of node 1, and it's also the parent of node 1.
-To visually this, the tree looks kinda like this, where each node number is its index in the TREE array.
+To visualize this, the tree looks kinda like this, where each node number is its index in the TREE array.

 ![image](/files/bts/imgs/tree2.png)